KDAB/cxx-qt/book/src/getting-started/2-our-first-cxx-qt-module.md

 In our case, we define two new functions:
 - `increment_number`
     - Increments the number of the `MyObject`.
-    - As the number lives on the C++ side, it uses a `CppObj` wrapper which is generated by CXX-Qt and has the appropriate setters and getters for each property.
     - The name will be converted to `incrementNumber` in C++.
 - `say_hello`
     - Prints a provided number and string.
     - The name will be converted to `sayHello` in C++.

-Both functions are marked with the `#[qinvokable]` macro, which means the functions will be added to the C++ code of `MyObject` and will be callable from QML as well.

-Apart from functions marked with the `#[qinvokable]` macro, the `#[cxx_qt::qobject]` marked struct impl is just a normal Rust struct impl and can contain normal Rust functions, which the invokable functions can call as usual.
+Apart from functions marked with the `#[qinvokable]` macro, you can also define normal helper functions on this struct that won't be exposed to QML.
+These functions may still be called from Rust and can be defined by omitting the `#[qinvokable]` macro.

 And that's it.
 We've defined our first QObject subclass in Rust.
 That wasn't so hard, was it?